EdgeApp/edge-docs/source/index.html.md

 | abcError | [`ABCError`](#abcerror) | [ABCError](#abcerror) object |
 | abcTxEngine | [`ABCTxEngine`](#abctxengine) | [ABCTxEngine](#abctxengine) object |

 [`currencyPlugin.makeEngine`](#makeengine) initializes the library effectively creating a cryptocurrency wallet within the [ABCWallet](#abcwallet) object.
-The TxLib should spin up any background tasks necessary to begin querying the blockchain and field any requests for transactions. [`currencyPlugin.makeEngine`](#makeengine) will be called once for every wallet of the same or different currency.
+The plugin should spin up any background tasks necessary to begin querying the blockchain and field any requests for transactions. [`currencyPlugin.makeEngine`](#makeengine) will be called once for every wallet of the same or different currency.

-Any persistent global information that the TxLib needs to keep should be kept in the `accountDataStore` for encrypted, backed-up data, and in the `accountLocalDataStore` for unencrypted, device specific data.
+Any persistent global information that the plugin needs to keep should be kept in the `accountDataStore` for encrypted, backed-up data, and in the `accountLocalDataStore` for unencrypted, device specific data.
 Both the dataStores are persisted to disk and survive app shutdown or reboots.

-Any persistent wallet-specific information that the TxLib needs to keep should be kept in the `walletFolder` for encrypted, backed-up data, and in the `walletLocalFolder` for unencrypted, device specific data.
+Any persistent wallet-specific information that the plugin needs to keep should be kept in the `walletFolder` for encrypted, backed-up data, and in the `walletLocalFolder` for unencrypted, device specific data.
 Both the dataStores are persisted to disk and survive app shutdown or reboots.

-The TxLib implementation should use the [Disklet](https://www.npmjs.com/package/disklet) API for accessing the above data stores.
+The plugin implementation should use the [Disklet](https://www.npmjs.com/package/disklet) API for accessing the above data stores.

-Any in-memory values needed by the TxLib should simply be added to the ABCTxEngine object as dynamically added parameters to the object.
+Any in-memory values needed by the plugin should simply be added to the ABCTxEngine object as dynamically added parameters to the object.

 It is recommended the master public keys be kept in the `walletLocalFolder`  so they can be accessed for querying the blockchain while not logged in.
 Local blockchain cache information can be stored in either the `walletLocalFolder` or the `accountLocalDataStore` depending on whether the implementation chooses to hold a global blockchain cache or per wallet information.